 Updated September 22, 2020 

 We have experienced some COVID-19 related delays in obtaining laboratory results.
 All of our patient lab results are individually reviewed by an IPM doctor before the results are reported to our patients.
 Once test results are received, a doctor will review your results and make recommendations.
 Most lab results are reported to the patient by secure e-mail, or physically by USPS mail.
 For your security, we never FAX laboratory results.

 Please allow 7–10 business days for most standard test results from large reference labs like Quest and LabCorp to be run and returned to our office.
 Some specialized testing such as testing performed by Genova Diagnostics, and other 3rd party labs may take up to four weeks.

 At IPM we are working hard to keep our office environment clean and disinfected throughout the day and our staff are trained in proper cleaning and disinfecting procedures.

 Currently we are screening all patients over the phone before they come into our office.
 Patients who exhibit specific symptoms or have a fever will be asked to consult with the doctor by telephone instead of in-office.
-We are implementing this temporary rule to protect the health and safety of our patients and staff.
+We are implementing this temporary rule to protect the health and safety of all our patients and staff.

-Patients and staff who enter the building will also have their temperature taken at reception daily.
+- All patients and staff who enter the building will also have their temperature taken at reception daily.

 Doctors at IPM recommend some or all of the following oral supplements to many patients who would like to take proactive measures against viral infection: